European part of Tashkent

 And finally from the post-war architectural monuments two building deserve attention since these building became Tashkent's symbols: they are the Chiming Clock built in honor of the Victory in the World War II (L. Mukhamedshin, 1947) and the Alisher Navoi Opera and Ballet Theatre (A. Shchusev, 1947).<

-The new city planning has mainly radial-circular system with a center in Amir Temur Square according to the local plan developed by the army engineer A. Makarov in the 70s of 19th century.
+The new city planning has mainly radial-circular system with a center in Amir Timur Square according to the local plan developed by the army engineer A. Makarov in the 70s of 19th century.
 The streets are wide and green.
-The topographer M. Kolesnikov's original project was to create rectangular blocks with avenues perpendicular to each was applied only to a small part of the city - between Ankhor canal and Amir Temur Square.
+The topographer M. Kolesnikov's original project was to create rectangular blocks with avenues perpendicular to each was applied only to a small part of the city - between Ankhor canal and Amir Timur Square.